indygreg/PyOxidizer/pyembed/docs/oxidized_importer_behavior_and_compliance.rst

 When :py:meth:`path_hook <OxidizedFinder.path_hook>` is called with
-a virtual sub-directory of :py:attr:`OxidizedFinder.current_exe`, the same thing happens except the returned :py:class:`OxidizedPathEntryFinder` will only service resources that are directly contained in a Python package corresponding to that virtual sub-directory.
+a virtual sub-directory of :py:attr:`OxidizedFinder.current_exe`, the same thing happens except the returned :py:class:`OxidizedPathEntryFinder` will only service resources that are contained in a Python package corresponding to that virtual sub-directory.
+In other words, the virtual sub-directory acts as a filter.
+The filter is matched if a resource name matches the filter exactly or begins with the filter value + ``.``.

 When virtual sub-directories are present, the ``str`` is validated and parsed similarly to the following: